-Cyrous holds a BA in Visual Art from For Science and Culture University of Tehran, and an MFA in Social Practice from California College of the Arts.
-She recently received Bangkit Arise international art residency of the Asian Art Museum and Clarion Alley Mural Project and performed at the North x North Festival at Anchorage Museum.
-She has exhibited, participated, performed and curated internationally at venues including Tehran MOCA, Saba Museum in Tehran, Asian Art Museum in San Francisco, Jane Addams Hull-House Museum in Chicago, British Museum in London, Anchorage Museum, and SFMOMA.
+Cyrous holds a BA in Visual Art from For Science and Culture University of Tehran and an MFA from California College of the Arts.
+She is a recipient of numerous awards and residencies, including the California Arts Council, Zellerbach Family Foundation, International Arts Exchange, and residency of Asian Art Museum and Clarion Alley Mural Project.
+She has exhibited, participated, performed, and curated internationally at venues including Tehran MOCA, Saba Museum in Tehran, Asian Art Museum in San Francisco, Jane Addams Hull-House Museum in Chicago, British Museum in London, Anchorage Museum in Alaska, BAMPFA, and SFMOMA.